leejjoon/pywcsgrid2/doc/users/overview.rst

 This will regrid the original image into the target wcs (regriding is necessary since matplotlib's imshow only supports rectangular image).
 If you don't want your data to be regridded, a vector drawing command pcolormesh is recommended.
 But pcolormesh is only optimized for agg backend and become extremely slow with increasing image size in other backends.
 Therefore, it is highly recommended that pcolormesh command is rasterized (rasterization is fully supported in pdf and svg backend, and partially available in ps backend).
+If you're intended to save the output in bitmap (e.g., png) or ps (including eps) format, you may use imshow_affine command (this is only properly supported in agg and ps backend). imshow_affine uses affine transform to place the images.
+Thus, this should not be used if the image is large enough so that the distortion is significant.
 Contouring command will work fine.
 Contours will be drawn in the original wcs coordinate and then will be transformed to the target coordinate.

 The example below is a more sophisticated one.
-The two fits images with different wcs are plotted using the mpl_toolkits.axes_grid.AxesGrid.
+The two fits images with different wcs are plotted using the mpl_toolkits.axes_grid1.AxesGrid.
 Both axes are created using the wcs information of the first image.
 Note that the gridhelper object is explicitly created and handed to the axes, i.e., the gridhelper is shared between two axes (this is to share grid parameters).
 The second